Camps

 - Campers will have opportunities for up-close encounters with Education Ambassador Animals each day.
 While some Ambassador Animals are able to be touched in a controlled setting, not all animals may be touchable based upon the species, number of campers, and camper behavior.

-- For the safety of all, there is no direct contact with exhibit animals other than the animals in the Barnyard area (goats, chickens) when the Barnyard is open to guests.
+- For the safety of all, there is no direct contact with exhibit animals other than the animals in the Barnyard area (goats) when the Barnyard is open to guests.

-- Campers may go on a couple of age-appropriate behind the scenes tours.
-For ages 4-5 and 6-8, this will only include non-animal areas such as the commissary.
+- Campers ages 8 and up may go on a couple of age-appropriate behind the scenes tours.
+For ages 8-9, this will only include non-animal areas such as the commissary.
 Behind the scenes area tours are not guaranteed.

 Would this camp suit my camper?